 Fig. 6.32 shows the reproduced soundfield of a distance compensated Ambisonic source reproduced over a standard fixed radii array and over a multi-radii array.
 In Fig. 6.32a the spherical harmonic components are correctly compensated to reproduce a planar wave front.
 In Fig. 6.32b the radii of half of the loudspeakers is doubled but the same compensation filters are applied.
 By increasing the loudspeaker radii they better approximate infinite sources.
 An infinite source would require no distance compensation.
-Therefore, by not reducing the compensation of the NFC filters the wave front curvature is effectively being overcompensated.
+Therefore, by not reducing the compensated.
 As a result the wave front begins to curve in the opposite direction (note the location of the encoded source is straight ahead).
 In Fig. 6.32c the compensation applied to the more distant loudspeakers is reduced and a planer wave front curvature is restored.